mksaad28/mack_RNA_seq/README.md

 --> Differential expresssion between proliferation/serum-starvation
 --> Regular expression to identify receptors upregulated in proliferation --> Literature and vendor search for ligands to hit the receptors and thus test in SFM

+# Rules for project participants
+Comment code abundantly.
+Label code at the top with the main purpose.
+Write loading directories here.
+Include sample sizes (n = ... # of genes, samples)

+Name variables with underscores ("_").
+It is best to start with a base name for a variable type and add on from there.
+Example: df_fat_sig

+Clearly label functions with input, output, associated data types for inputs/outputs, and a short description of what the function does.